Alexey-Saldyrkine/InFileAllocator/README.md

 template<typename T>
 using AllocT = inFileAllocator<T,myPolicy>;
 //the allocator that the map will use.
-//if dataType allocates memory of its own, you would wrap inFileAllocator
+//if dataType allocates memory of its own, you would wrap inFileAllocator in a std::scoped_allocator_adapter.
-//in a std::scoped_allocator_adapter.

 using mapAllocT = AllocT<std::pair<const size_t, dataType>>;
+//alloc for map

 using dataBaseT = std::map<size_t,dataType,std::less<size_t>,mapAllocT>;
 // type of the database, can be any container that takes an STL allocator